TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 ![226692931-ecd2eb32-ffce-481a-b3c2-a6c3b4f3ceb7](https://github.com/tabby1307/Cyclist_Bike_Share_Project/assets/112205355/c7fec0c2-1920-4836-ae05-395a343c7077)

-Summary of the ridership data:
+*Summary of the ridership data*

-The members make 59.7% of the total while the remaining 40.3% constitute casual riders.
+- The members make up 59.7% of the total while the remaining 40.3% constitute casual riders.
-Each bike-type chart shows a percentage of the total.
+- Each bike-type chart shows a percentage of the total.
-The most used bike is the classic bike followed by the electric bike.
+- The most used bike is the classic bike followed by the electric bike.
 Docked bikes are used the least by casual riders.

-Total number of trips distributed by the months, days of the week, and hours of the day.
+***2. Total number of trips distributed by the months, days of the week, and hours of the day***

-Months
+- *Months*

 This code provides a breakdown of the total number of rides for each month, categorized by member type (member or casual), allowing for analysis of ridership trends over time.